shmuhammadd/Introduction_to_machine_learning_with_Pyhon/README.md

 For the text processing chapter, you need to download the English language model for spacy using

     python -m spacy download en

-## Submitting Errata

-If you have errata for the (e-)book, please submit them via the [O'Reilly Website](http://www.oreilly.com/catalog/errata.csp?isbn=0636920030515).
-You can submit fixes to the code as pull-requests here, but I'd appreciate it if you would also submit them there, as this repository doesn't hold the
-"master notebooks".

 ![cover](cover.jpg)